Nasr-Syed/Nasr-Syed/README.md

-## Welcoem

-- 👯 I’m looking to collaborate on open-source data projects
-- 🤔 I’m looking for help with finding work in Data Analytics, Data Engineering
-- ⚡ Fun fact: I am an engineer with a diverse range of expertise, including electrical building design, and project management experience with electrical design of 5G towers across North America!

 ## Welcome to my GitHub.
-- 👋 Hi, I’m @Nasr-Syed

 - 👀 I’m interested in Data Engineering and Data Analytics
 - 🌱 I’m currently learning Python, SQL, Spark, Scala, Hadoop, Cloud Computing
+- ⚡ Fun fact: I am an engineer with a diverse range of expertise, including electrical building design, and project management experience with electrical design of 5G towers across North America!

 I’m a Data Engineer with expertise in Python, Scala, SQL, Spark, and Big Data.
 With an Electrical Engineering background, I bring a unique analytical approach to data challenges.
 I’ve had the privilege of working with Canada’s top banks, RBC and CIBC, where I helped modernize data infrastructure, optimize ETL pipelines, and transition data to the cloud for high-performance analytics and large-scale processing.